 A chiseled 6’3’’ and 235 pounds, he’s built like a slugger and has the raw power to match.
 It grades as a 70 tool, and Spanberger puts on shows in BP with towering flyball power to all fields.
 A long swing and pull-heavy approach that’s geared to pull will be exposed against high-minors arms, as I saw him beaten even by marginal fastballs in on his hands in A-Ball.
 Spanberger isn’t the same hitter against lefties, expanding the zone against spin and taking significantly less comfortable at-bats.
 He moves well at first base for a player his size, but he’s still landlocked at first and doesn’t contribute much value defensively or on the bases.

 Spanberger’s left-handed power will get him to the big leagues, though the issues with same-side pitching and limited defensive value are obstacles to him fitting a full-time profile.
-If he can figure out a way to handle big league lefties passably, the best-case ceiling is a FV 50 regular at fist base.
-At the very least, Spanberger is well-equipped to face righties and be a low average/high power platoon bat.
+His left-handed power can get him to the big leagues as at least a part-time masher in a platoon role.